manuelaguadomtz/pyeer/README.rst

 **Restrictions:** Only integer scores are supported

-**File format:** Each line contains the number of score equals to the index of the line in the file (starting from zero).
+**File format:** Each line contains the number of scores equals to the index of the line in the file (starting from zero).
 For example, given a file:

 | 123